Actipro/WPF-Controls/Documentation/topics/bars/toolbar-features/standalone-toolbars.md

 </bars:StandaloneToolBar>
 ```

-After the toolbar is marked as a root key tip scope, pressing keys like `Alt` will activate key tip mode the same as with a ribbon.
+After the toolbar is marked as a root key tip scope, pressing keys like <kbd>Alt</kbd> will activate key tip mode the same as with a ribbon.

-> [!TIP]
-> See the [Key Tips](../ribbon-features/key-tips.md) topic for more information on key tips.
+See the [Key Tips](../ribbon-features/key-tips.md) topic for more information on key tips.

 ## Screen Tips

 The child controls support screen tips, which are formatted tool tips.
 Screen tips attempt to display below the [StandaloneToolBar](xref:@ActiproUIRoot.Controls.Bars.StandaloneToolBar).

-> [!TIP]
-> See the [Screen Tips](../ribbon-features/screen-tips.md) topic for more information on screen tips.
+See the [Screen Tips](../ribbon-features/screen-tips.md) topic for more information on screen tips.

 ## MVVM Support